 “It is with deep regret that I inform you that your son, PFC Hubert O. Brewer, 38, 020, 380, 192nd Tank Battalion, was among those lost when that sinking occurred and, in the absence of any probability of survival, must be considered to have lost his life.
 He will be carried on the records of the War Department as Killed in Action 24 October 1944.
 The evidence of this death was received 16 June 1945, the date upon which his pay will terminate and accounts will be closed.

 “The information available to the war department is that the vessel sailed from Manila on October 11, 1944, with 1775 prisoners of war aboard.
 On October 24 the vessel was sunk by submarine action in the south China Sea over 200 miles from the Chinese coast which was the nearest land.
 Five of the prisoners escaped in a small boat and reached the coast.
 Four others have been reported as picked up by the Japanese by whom all others aboard are reported lost.
 Absence of detailed information as to what happened to the other individual prisoners and known circumstances of the incident lead to a conclusion that all other prisoners listed by the Japanese as aboard the vessel perished.

 “It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
 You have my heartfelt sympathy.

 “Maj.
 Gen., The Adjutant General of the Army”

 It is not known if he died in the ship’s hold and his body was thrown into the sea, or if he died when the ship was sunk by an American submarine.
-What is known is that his remains are non-recoverable, so the name Pfc.
-Hurbert O. Brewer appears on the Tablets of the Missing at the American Military Cemetery outside Manila.
+What is known is that his remains are non-recoverable, so the name PFC Hubert O. Brewer appears on the Walls of the Missing at the American Military Cemetery outside Manila.